-So we actually we have a role even if a patient is not coming to us. parent is not bringing their Pete their baby to us as a patient.
-We do have a role as primary health care practitioners in educating people to understand that Facebook is possibly not as well educated as a paediatrician Absolutely.
-Or paediatric osteopath, chiropractor.
+So we actually, we have a role, even if a patient is not coming to us, a parent is not bringing their baby to us as a patient.
+We do have a role as primary health care practitioners in educating people to understand that Facebook is possibly not as well educated as a paediatrician.